Alphabet Inc.-subsidiary Google moved into the Spruce Goose hangar in Playa Vista Oct. 3, two years after it began leasing the space.

-The 319,000-square-foot, seven-story hangar is more than three times the size of Google’s Venice office, which it has owned since 2011.
+The 319,000 square-foot, seven-story hangar is over three times the size of Google’s Venice office, which it has owned since 2011.

 Google announced plans in 2016 to move into the hangar with a target date of Fall 2018 — and the company is right on time.
-Real estate analysts valued the property at $60 million in 2006.
+In 2004, real estate experts valued the property at $60 million.

 Silicon Beach Report Jan.
 29: Google to Move into Spruce Goose Hangar This Fall